civetweb/civetweb/docs/OpenSSL.md

   type server.key >> server.pem
 </pre>

-The server.pem file created must contain a 'certificate' section as well as a 'rsa private key' section.
+The server.pem file created must contain a 'CERTIFICATE' section as well as a 'RSA PRIVATE KEY' section.
 It should look like this (x represents BASE64 encoded data):

 <pre>